-Ok, next step is to get yourself a BoardBooster account.
-BoardBooster does not have a referral program that I know of so, full disclosure, I won’t make anything off of your signing up 🙂 When I joined the first month was free and then I signed up for their $5 a month plan which covers 500 pins per month.
+Ok, next step is to get yourself a BoardBooster account. (referral link) When I joined the first month was free and then I signed up for their $5 a month plan which covers 500 pins per month.
 (I am now on their $30/3,000 pins a month plan.)
 I’m going to try real hard not to make this post a BoardBooster tutorial so here is a great tutorial that will help get you started but I will explain along the way as we go here too because my entire Pinterest strategy basically doesn’t exist without BoardBooster.

 (Pssst, I know a lot of people love TailWind but when I tried it out I gave up, compared to BoardBooster it is very labor intensive.
 There is also a ton of talk out there that because BoardBooster is not a certified Pinterest app (unlike Tailwind) that might actually hurt your numbers, this is why I tried Tailwind.
 So far, all of that remains just talk and I still honestly don’t know what I would do if I couldn’t use BoardBooster anymore but I did keep my Tailwind account because their analytics is awesome.
 Also, there are rumors that BoardBooster is going to become Pinterest certified soon!)